GuineaBot3Labs/.github/profile/README.md

 Find Your Fit: Explore where your skills and interests align with our projects.

-# Contribution Guidelines
+# Community Guidelines

-Here we have a few rules:

-1: No offensive or defacing comments in both code and discussions.
+- No offensive or defacing comments in both code and discussions.

-2: We have a 3 strike warning system,

-1 strike results in a warning, 2 strikes result in taking away privilege and a 3rd strike results in a block.

-GuineaBot3Labs is committed to creating a welcoming, inclusive environment.
-Respect, collaboration, and open-mindedness are key.
-We value diverse perspectives and believe they make our projects stronger.
+- No malicious code in non-pentesting repositories.
+- All commits should be sanitized of any type of bad language,
+- No malicious software, unless a project specifically for learning about cyber security, which should be approved before made, otherwise, it will be taken down.

-Our Code of Conduct:
+## Our Code of Conduct:

-    ANY KIND OF HACKING IS STRICTLY PROHIBITED UNLESS STATED TO BE ALLOWED, OR EDUCATIONAL STRICTLY AND IS YOUR RESPONSIBILITY NOT OURS, IF USED BY BLACK HATS (or worse YOU see 2 for possible action), REPOS CAN AND WILL BE TAKEN DOWN, ANY VIOLATION OF THIS RULE CAN LEAD TO BLOCK OR REPORTING OF GITHUB ACCOUNT.
-    Be respectful and supportive of fellow members.
+- Be respectful and supportive of fellow members.
-    Embrace diversity and inclusivity in all interactions.
-    Contribute positively and constructively to projects.
+- Contribute positively and constructively to projects.
-    Make positive projects that can benefit the world.
+- Make positive projects that can benefit the world.
-    Have fun.
+- Have fun.

 ## Contact Information

 Issue link for [joining.][issue-link]

-Remember, use the "contact" label.
+Remember, use the labels for the corrosponding teams you want to join.

 Join us at GuineaBot3Labs, where your ideas, skills, and passion can help shape the future of technology.